arcsysu/SYSU-ARCH/docs/LAB1/Build and simulate.md

   - change the CPU model from X86TimingSimpleCPU to X86MinorCPU.

   > {: .highlight}
-  > gem5 won't compile MinorCPU by default.
+  > gem5 won't compile X86MinorCPU by default.
 You need to add some modifications. gem5 use `CPU_MODELS` as a parameter in the past.
 Try to search the keyword `CPU_MODELS` and see what you can find out.
   > If you search `CPU_MODELS` and you will see it in release-note.md.
 It tells that you should modify under `arch` dir.
 To simplify the exp, we give the hint that you should modify `src/arch/x86/X86CPU.py` .

   - Vary the CPU clock from 1GHz to 2GHz (in steps of 1GHz) with both CPU models.